mrpeem/glints_test/README.md

     - [receipt] is an object that contains the transaction history of the order
   - example cURL command: <br>
     - if manually specifying date: <code>$ curl -X POST "http://localhost:3000/order" -H 'Cache-Control: no-cache' -H 'Content-Type: application/json' -d '{ "dishName": "Chocoladen Crem","restaurantName": "Sullivan'\''s Steakhouse - Leawood", "id": 13, "transactionDate": "02/21/2022 12 AM" }'</code>
-    - not specifying date: <code>curl -X POST "http://localhost:3000/ype: application/json' -d '{ "dishName": "Boiled Fowl","restaurantName": "8th Street at the Ivy", "id": 25 }'</code>
+    - not specifying date: <code> curl -X POST "https://peem-glints-test.herokuapp.com/order" -H 'Cache-Control: no-cache' -H 'Content-Type: application/json' -d '{ "dishName": "Boiled Fowl","restaurantName": "8th Street at the Ivy", "id": 20 }' </code>
   - possible error return values:

     - Message notifying that the restaurant is not open
     - Message notifying that the user's cash balance is inadequate to make the purchase
     - Message notifying that the restaurant does not serve that dish (incorrect dishName/restaurantName combination)